 Always request and check multiple references.
 In a survey of 2,000 homeowners, we found that only 25% of homeowners checked their contractors' references.
 However, the people that did check references were happier with the results than the people that didn't.

 A simple phone call will do.
 Here are some useful questions to ask references:

 - Can they confirm that they hired the contractor in question?

 - Were they happy with the contractor's work?

 - Did the contractor finish the project on time and on budget?

 - Would they have any hesitation recommending this contractor to someone else?

-- Is the contractor properly licensed?
+Is the contractor properly licensed?
 In the United States, HVAC licensing is typically determined at the state rather than the local or national level.
 However, not all states require HVAC contractors to be licensed.
 Your state may have a License Board, a Contractors Board, or some other department (such as the Department of Revenue) may have jurisdiction.
 The important point is to track down the department responsible for licensing, find out whether your contractor needs to be licensed, and then find out whether they have the appropriate license.

-- Do you need to get a permit from the city or town in which you live to complete this work?
+Do you need to get a permit from the city or town in which you live to complete this work?
 Call the town clerk in your town or city and ask if you will need a permit for the work you need done.